 Chapters considered outstanding should meet MOST of the following:

-- Has continuous contact with alumni throughout the year through various methods (i.e. newsletters, phone conversations, message boards, mailing lists, etc)
+- Has continuous contact with alumni throughout the year through various methods (i.e. newsletters, phone conversations, message boards, mailing lists, etc.)

 - Demonstrates creative ways of recruiting alumni interest and participation

-- Emphasizes fundraising and support within alumni
+- Emphasizes fundraising, mentorship, and support within alumni

 Award Eligibility